gbxyz/fakerde/README.md

-  --host-attributes    use host attributes instead of objects --encrypt=KEY        generate an encrypted .ryde file as well as the XML --sign=KEY           generate a .sig file as well as the encrypted .ryde file
+  --host-attributes    use host attributes instead of objects --encrypt=KEY        generate an encrypted .ryde file as well as the XML --sign=KEY           generate a .sig file as well as the encrypted .ryde file --xml                generate an XML deposit (the default) --csv                generate a CSV deposit (cannot be combined with --xml, not fully implemented) --no-report          do not generate a .rep file
 ```

 ## Limitations